 5. Prism type

 There are two types of prisms namely roof and Porro/traditional prism.
 The former is primarily utilized in compact spy glasses owing to its weightlessness, unlike the conventional prism which is relatively bulky.
 Roof prisms are characterized by thinner optical tubes which make holding them a no-brainer.

 6. Objective lens diameter

 Light gathering is hinged on how wide your objective lenses are.
-Binoculars with wider objective lenses are likely to yield brighter images and of higher quality owing to enhanced lighting.
+Binoculars with wider objective lenses are likely to yield brighter images and are of higher quality owing to enhanced lighting.
 Correspondingly, the brightness of images is affected by the optic’s quality.
-Thus, go for larger lenses and of superior quality.
+Thus, go for larger lenses of superior quality.

 7. Exit pupil